 - You will not exploit, distribute or publicly communicate any game error, miscue or bug which gives an unintended advantage within the Dungeons&Dragons Online game world.
 Bugs should be reported via the Ingame Bug Reporting Form.

-- You may not create, post or distribute any utilities, emulators or other third party software tools without the express written permission of Turbine.
+- You may not create, post or distribute any utilities, emulators or other third party software tools without the express written permission of SSG.

-- You may not harass other players or Turbine staff, including by way of example, but not limited to, threats, stalking or abuse of others.
+- You may not harass other players or SSG staff, including by way of example, but not limited to, threats, stalking or abuse of others.

 Remedies to inappropriate behavior:

-- A player who violates the Code of Conduct may be warned by Turbine staff, but some particularly serious violations or repeated violations can result in other sanctions, such as a lockout or permanent ban, without warning.
-In addition, Turbine reserves the right to delete characters or entire accounts as we see fit, without warning, for certain violations.
+- A player who violates the Code of Conduct may be warned by SSG staff, but some particularly serious violations or repeated violations can result in other sanctions, such as a lockout or permanent ban, without warning.
+In addition, SSG reserves the right to delete characters or entire accounts as we see fit, without warning, for certain violations.

 All chat in the Dungeons&Dragons Online site is logged and may be reviewed at any time to assist in making decisions regarding violations of the Code of Conduct.
 This includes, but is not limited to, private chat, fellowship chat and allegiance chat.